Introduction

 - Test custom scenarios (e.g. alternative demand or RES assumptions) without starting from scratch

-- Directly compare open-source model results for TYNDP 2024 with ENTSO-E outputs in a transparent framework
+- Directly compare open-source PyPSA model results with ENTSO-E outputs in a transparent framework

 - Build on a common, community-maintained European planning model

-- Collaborate across organisations and institutions using a shared, open codebase
+- Collaborate more easily across organisations and institutions using a shared, open codebase

 - Benefit from the continuous developments and features of an open-source framework, driven by a broad community of researchers and practitioners